peterjinweigu/School-Projects/Letter Mutation/documentation.md

 # Letter Mutation Project

-The objective of this project is to find a path between two words in a dictionary where a path between two words can only be formed if they have a one-letter discrepancy
+The objective of this project is to find a path between two words in a dictionary where a path between two words can only be formed if they have a one-letter discrepancy.

 > Bat -> Cat -> Sat -> Set